 - Fabricating and installing metal roofing, rainwater goods, and flashings

 Up until now, you probably didn’t know there are different kinds of plumbers so let’s find out what are the differences between them all.

-- Water plumbers carry out tasks such as installing hot/ cold water supply to bathrooms and kitchens.
+- Water plumbers – Water plumbers carry out tasks such as installing hot / cold water supply to bathrooms and kitchens.
 They also connect rainwater tanks for garden irrigation and flushing toilets.

-To become a certified plumber, you will need to complete a Certificate III course in Plumbing (CPC32413).
-This qualification takes 4 years to complete.
-As part of the qualification, you are required to undergo training with a Group Training Organisation (GTO).
-This is where we can help you.
-Skill Hire is a GTO that connects you to a Host Employer who will give you practical work experience while studying.
+To become a certified plumber, you will need to complete a Certificate III in Plumbing (CPC32413).
+This qualification takes four years to complete.
+As part of the qualification, you are required to undergo training with a Group Training Organisation (GTO) like Skill Hire.
+A GTO connects you to a Host Employer, who will give you practical work experience while studying.
 To learn more about doing an apprenticeship with Skill Hire, click here.
-It is also worth noting that an apprenticeship in Plumbing and Gas Fitting is among the Top 10 Apprenticeships and Traineeships of 2019.
-To view the complete list, click here.

-While completing an apprenticeship in Plumbing and Gas Fitting, we recommend you to also enrol in a White Card training course if you intend to work on a construction site.
-To learn more about completing a White Card training course with Skill Hire’s specialist training division, Nara Training & Assessing, click here.
+While completing an apprenticeship in plumbing and gas fitting, we recommend you also enrol in a White Card training course which is a basic qualification that allows you to work on a construction site.
+To learn more about completing a White Card training course with Skill Hire’s specialist training provider – Nara Training and Assessing click here.

 - Plumbing installation, troubleshooting, and repair

 - During your apprenticeship, you can expect to learn a variety of installation, repair and maintenance procedures that will help you later down the track.

 - Good plumbers also keep track of new technology and trends in the industry so they can offer the latest services.